 Notice the mention of the word ‘premium’?
 That’s right.
 Continental’s TrueContact Tour offers a smooth and quiet ride along with all-weather traction and grip.
 In order to achieve this, Continental formulated a tread compound infused with temperature-activated polymers.
 The rubber is capable of responding to temperature changes as you drive.
 The result is better grip in either hot and cold weather or anything in between.

 The comfortable and smooth ride is courtesy of Continental’s Comfort Ride Technology, which is essentially a rubberized underlay beneath the tread that isolates the tread face to the rubber casing.
 This technology also reduces the amount of vibration permeating the cabin.
 In a small car like the Mini Cooper, this type of feature pays dividends in terms of ride comfort and smoothness.
+For this reason, these are one of the best tires for Mini Cooper to ensure safety and great performance.

 When the weather gets ugly, the tire relies on the symmetric tread pattern with wide circumferential grooves to evacuate liquid from the treads.
 There are siped intermediate tread blocks with lateral notches in the shoulders to provide the necessary biting edges when traversing over muddy, sandy, or snowy roads.